hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 participants segmented by the Caribbean region identify the stage of development for AR, VR or MR idea.
 The survey of the DST illustrated to work on the percentage of the combined Caribbean responses segmented by the status of each project phase.
 Approximately 27% of the Caribbean respondents were already working on various project phases.
 An average of 41% planned to work on each segment but only 15.6% and 6.5% of developers were ready to present the proof-of-concept and final working product.

-The impact of DST and immersive technologies involves the following sensory driven immersion, mixed reality headset, virtual audio, haptic display, concomitand development of business model, increased use of digital enviroments for communication and education in the COVID 19 pandemic, computer game research education and entertainment.
+The impact of DST and immersive technologies involves the following sensory driven immersion, mixed reality headset, virtual audio, haptic display, concomitand development of business model, increased use of digital enviroments for communication and education in the COVID 19 pandemic, computer game research education and entertainment.  see www.digiScent.org

 THE IMPACT OF DST AND ITS APPLICATION OF THE REGION

 The applications of Digital Scent Technology entailed natural gas odorant concentration detection and flammable limit (safety device), viral and bacterial infections and purity also contamination of air.
-The application possibilities can also be listed as: quality control, odor detection in the storage areas, perishables monitors, batch to batch consistency monitoring, detection of bacteria and virus in any given environment, and all cleanliness monitoring.
+The application possibilities can also be listed as: quality control, odor detection in the storage areas, perishables monitors, batch to batch consistency monitoring, detection of bacteria and virus in any given environment, and all cleanliness monitoring. www.scentware.com

 JAMAICA AND THE REST OF THE WORLD INVOLVEMENT WITH OLFACTORY OR OLFACTORMETER